British Citizenship Test 2025 - Free Practice Questions and Study Guide for UK Citizenship

 Question: 1 / 400

-What is the official name of the UK?
+What is the significance of Big Ben?

 Get further explanation with Examzify DeepDiveBeta